 Having analysed forms of employment and needs of the team, organised a safe process of group reflection on team values, work atmosphere, honest feelings accompanying work and mutual relationships, you can proceed to the next stage of changing your institution from the inside.
 It is important to pay attention to the workplace itself: does the institution provide sufficient access to social rooms, cloakrooms, natural light?

 Familiarise yourself with the idea of a circular economy and the resulting philosophy of sustainable design.
 It is worth testing this model right away, gradually implementing its assumptions and mapping out further possibilities.
-The assumptions of a ‘closed circuit’ concern holistic change, remodelling the production and consumption process.
-It is a difficult and long-term task.
-Check what others have managed to achieve in this respect and assess what you can implement.
-Here, knowledge is built on extending and deepening possible practices together.
+The assumptions of a ‘closed circuit’ concern holistic change, remodelling the production and consumption process, so this is a long-term process.

 In this step, it may be worth extending the solutions associated with ecological catering.
-If you work at a cultural institution, making this a regular practice rather than a one-off choice of an event organiser may require a longer process due to the necessary arrangements with the wider team and formal aspects.
-At this stage, it is also worth collecting data which will allow you to calculate the carbon footprint of your event, so that future initiatives can be planned with greater awareness.
+If you work at a cultural institution making this a regular practice, rather than a one-off choice by an event organiser, may require a longer process.
+At this stage, it is worth collecting data which will allow you to calculate the carbon footprint of your event, so that future initiatives can be planned with greater awareness.

 This stage is about creating a cohesive message around the pro-environmental changes made by your institution.
-Consider how you would like to shape the discussion about the climate crisis and which narrative strategies you plan to use to also reach those who are less interested in this topic.
+Consider how you would like to shape the discussion about the climate crisis.
+Find out what language to use to get your message across to your audience.

-You can analyse the current situation regarding the consumption of various resources by yourself and consider how it could be reduced.
-Another way is to influence the supply chain through sustainable purchasing or tenders with environmental criteria.
-It is also worth looking at the habits of employees and through education and joint development of new rules, transform them into being more ecological.
-At this stage, the opinion of experts will be useful.
-We can develop our knowledge about the environmental impact of an organisation, but only if we know which issues are worth considering.
+Try analysing the consumption of various resources within your institution and consider how it could be reduced.
+Think about how you can influence the supply chain through sustainable purchasing and tenders with environmental criteria.
+It is also worth looking at the habits of employees and through education and joint development of new rules making them more eco-friendly.
+At this stage, it is also necessary to seek the opinion of experts who will help you check the extent of your knowledge and its limitations.
 If you have the necessary financial resources, hire an external company to conduct the audit.
 Select the scope and type of audit according to your needs, resources (time, human resources) and funding.

 The next step may be to set consumption limits for specific resources.
 The easiest to monitor is the consumption of energy, water or paper (the necessary information can be found on meters or invoices).
 In institutions where company cars are used, it is worth monitoring fuel consumption.

 Partnerships and coalitions may be built around cultural activities but they can also be made with non-institutional neighbours, residents, informal movements.
-We can learn a lot from each other, including diverse approaches to problem-solving.
-Together we can co-manage a site or a social.cultural project.
-Finally, we can simply share material resources – lend and borrow multimedia equipment or elements of flexible architecture.
+You can learn a lot from each other, including diverse approaches to problem-solving.
+Together you can co-manage a site or a social cultural project.
+Finally, you can simply share material resources – lend and borrow multimedia equipment or elements of flexible architecture.

 Having taken care of the preparatory processes and ensured that our initiative was part of a wider greening programme, we are approaching the moment of meeting the public.
 Before that happens, however, familiarise yourself with the available data on environmental awareness.
 With this information in mind, try to refine the goals and directions of your initiatives.
 Activities aimed at the public may vary in nature and scale – from one-off educational workshops, series of meetings and discussions, to long-term participation projects or complex cross-border cooperation.
 They can also refer to many aspects – from the use of natural resources and simple methods of reducing resource consumption, through deeper cooperation with the local community and joint work for the benefit of local ecosystems, to speculative activities, stimulating the imagination and creating visions of tomorrow.
 Get to know the profile of your audience, which will allow you to indicate important programming directions and find the most appropriate language of dialogue.